CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

 ^^^^^^^^^^^^^^^^^

-.. class:: XMLParser(html=0, target=None, encoding=None)
+.. class:: XMLParser(*, target=None, encoding=None)

    This class is the low-level building block of the module.
 It uses :mod:`xml.parsers.expat` for efficient, event-based parsing of XML.
-It can be fed XML data incrementall with the :meth:`feed` method, and parsing events are translated to a push API - by invoking callbacks on the *target* object.
+It can be fed XML data incrementally with the :meth:`feed` method, and parsing events are translated to a push API - by invoking callbacks on the *target* object.
 If *target* is omitted, the standard :class:`TreeBuilder` is used.
-The *html* argument was historically used for backwards compatibility and is now deprecated.
    If *encoding* [1]_ is given, the value overrides the encoding specified in the XML file.

-   .. deprecated:: 3.4
+   .. versionchanged:: 3.8
-      The *html* argument.
-The remaining arguments should be passed via keywword to prepare for the removal of the *html* argument.
+      Parameters are now :ref:`keyword-only <keyword-only_parameter>`.
+      The *html* argument is no longer supported.

    .. method:: close()